Conflicts of Interest

 Raising concerns and investigating breaches

+All suspected or known breaches must be reported in the first instance in accordance with the process outlined in the Conflicts of Interest Policy.
+All such notifications will always be treated with appropriate confidentiality in accordance with the ICB’s policies.
 An anonymised record of any breaches of the Conflicts of Interest policy will be made available on the ICB’s website.
 There are currently no breaches to report; details will be reported here when available.

 Click here for the NHS Humber and North Yorkshire ICB gifts and hospitality register.